Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Orientable surfaces

 It is the contribution of the highest weights of the form $0+n=(n,\ldots,n)$ which produces the Jacobi theta function in the unitary part of Theorem \ref{thm:main}.(i).
 We will prove that the contribution of all other elements of $\widehat\U(N)$ vanishes in the large $N$ limit.

-\begin{proof}[Proof of Theorem \ref{thm:main}.(i) in the unitary case] Let us consider $g\geq 2$ and $T>0$.
+\begin{proof}[Proof of Theorem \ref{thm:main}.(i) in the unitary case] Let us consider $g\geq 2$ and $T>0$, and set $q=e^{-\tfrac{T}{2}}$.
 We split the partition function $Z_{N}(g,T)$ into two parts

-The first part corresponds to highest weights of the form $(n,\ldots,n)$, which have Casimir numbers $n^{2}$ and dimension $1$.
+The first part corresponds to highest weights of the form $(n,\ldots,n)$, which have Casimir numbers $n^{2}$ and dimension $1$, and is equal to $\theta(q)$.
 The second part is the contribution of all the other highest weights.
 To compute it, we observe that $d_{\lambda+n}=d_{\lambda}$ and we use Lemma \ref{lem:cascas}.
 We find

-The sum between the brackets is bounded independently of $N$, for example, in a very elementary way, by $C=1+\vartheta(0;iT/2\pi)$.
+The sum between the brackets is bounded independently of $N$, for example, in a very elementary way, by $C=1+\theta(q)$.
 Hence, the right-hand side is bounded by

 which, thanks to Proposition \ref{prop:upperbound}, converges to $0$. \end{proof}